vitest-dev/vitest/docs/config/index.md

 ```
 :::

 Since Vitest 2.2.0, you can define a custom callback function to be called when Vitest reruns tests.
 If the function is asynchronous, the runner will wait for it to complete before executing tests.
+Note that you cannot destruct the `project` like `{ onTestsRerun }` because it relies on the context.

 ```ts
 import type { TestProject } from 'vitest/node'